COS UCA Job Catalog

 Requirements:

-• Must have taken the class and gotten B+ (by default), Must pass an interview
+• Must have taken COS 326 and gotten B+ (by default), Must pass an interview, Must be familiar with OCaml, git, Makefiles, likely some scripting language (ie: possibly Python)

 COS 333: Advanced Programming Techniques #